 One of my very, very favorite things about our Backyard Patio Makeover is the DIY Posts for Outdoor String Lights.
 They not only bring the whole space together, but give us much needed light in our very dark backyard!
-I knew from the time we started working on our patio that I wanted outdoor string lights, but with no trees to hang them from, we had to come up with a different plan.
-I didn’t want to use planters, so instead we put posts directly in the ground where we wanted them, then strung the lights.
+From the time we started working on our patio, I knew that I wanted outdoor string lights, but with no trees to hang them from, we had to come up with a different plan.
+Since I didn’t want to use planters, we put posts directly in the ground where we wanted them instead, then strung the lights.
 I absolutely LOVE it.
 We hung flowers from the posts, and they gave it the perfect touch.
 Best of all, it’s an easy weekend project!

 They are so lovely during both the day and at night.
 When I look out my windows, I see the bright colored flowers and lights going across the patio, and I love sitting out there.
-At night they light up our whole patio and gives it a glowing, cozy atmosphere for hanging our family and friends.
-They’re also perfect for entertaining!
-This one project completely changes the look of the space–what a different it makes!
+At night they light up our whole patio with a lovely glow, offering a cozy atmosphere for hanging out with our family and friends.
+This one project completely changes the look and ambiance of the space–what a different it makes!

 Affiliate links are included below for your convenience.
 When you click on a link and purchase something, it helps support this blog, at no extra cost to you.